Randy Rides Alone (June 18, 1934)

 The Cowboy Stranger and the Outlaw Who Wouldn't Talk

-Before he was comic cowboy sidekick Gabby Hayes was a character in Hopalong Cassidy movies called Windy Halliday.
+Gabby Hayes became famous for his portrayal of a talkative good-natured, bearded side-kick.
+He created this character firs in Hopalong Cassidy movies where he was called Windy Halliday.
 When he demanded and didn’t get a big raise, the Hopalong Cassidy folk let him find work elsewhere, and he took his bearded comic character to other cowboy movies.
 He legally could not use the ‘Windy’ name in non-Hopalong Cassidy movies, so he became ‘Gabby’ Hayes for the rest of his career.

 But let me go back even further.
 Hayes was a successful Vaudeville star along with his wife and retired at the age of 40 with plenty of money.
 When the stock market crashed and the Great Depression hit in 1929, most of his wealth disappeared.
 Instead of returning to the Vaudeville stage, he headed to Hollywood and started to build a successful career in movies.